PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "Yessssss," purred Rattick, running his finger over the Ruby, "but do you care?"

-"Not if you'll take 15 gold for it I don't."
+"Not if you'll take fifteen gold for it I don't."

-"15 gold?
+"Fifteen gold?
 I risked my neck for this!""

 "You?
 I'm pretty sure *you* risked somebody else's neck for this particular bauble.
-Fine, 17 for the gem, and 2 gold for the rest of it."
+Fine, seventeen for the gem, and two gold for the rest of it."
 Boltac said, indicating the pile of equipment on the floor.

 "But this sword almost defeated a troll!"